8143267917/addition-of-two-numbers.c/README.md

 # Addition-of-two-numbers-in-c-programming-language
-Program to add two numbers using C programming language it shows the sum of two numbers
+Program to add two numbers using C programming language it shows the sum of two numbers hello nithin